Choosing Hardware, OS & Location for Ethereum staking

 Options for running a staking node

-Staking node can be teoreticaly launched on a PC or laptop you use for a daily work.
-However, this option is not recommended as it comes with many potential security issues.
+Theoretically, a staking node can be launched on a PC or laptop you use for daily work.
+However, this option is not recommended due to security issues.

 • Modern multi-core CPU